 The Company has a retirement profit sharing plan that covers substantially all of its eligible employees.
 The plan is qualified in accordance with section 401(a) of the Internal Revenue Code.
 Effective January 1, 1995, this plan was modified to include a 401(k) plan whereby employees can elect to defer compensation subject to Internal Revenue Service withholding rules.
 This plan was further amended effective February 1, 1999, to add The Macerich Company Common Stock Fund as a new investment alternative under the plan.
 A total of 150,000 shares of common stock were reserved for issuance under the plan.
 Contributions by the Company to the plan were made at the discretion of the Board of Directors and were based upon a specified percentage of employee compensation.
 The Company contributed \$1,694 during the year ended December 31, 2004.
 On January 1, 2004, the plan adopted the "Safe Harbor" provision under Sections 401(k)(12) and 401(m)(11) of the Internal Revenue Code.
-In accordance with these newly adopted provisions, the Company began matching contributions equal to 100 percent of the first three percent of compensation deferred by a participant and 50 percent of the next two percent of compensation deferred by a participant.
+In accordance with these newly adopted provisions, the Company began matching contributions equal to 100 percent of the first three percent of compensation deferred by a participant.
 During the years ended December 31, 2007, 2006 and 2005, these matching contributions made by the Company were \$2,680, \$1,747 and \$1,984, respectively.
 Contributions are recognized as compensation in the period they are made.